TrademarkTrademark

 Summary

-Whether using a remote or local workspace, Terraform workspaces are a best practice when creating Terraform configuration files as they allow you to isolate the Terraform state file while using the same Terraform code.
-When using a Terraform remote backend, the prefix option in the backend block will give you more flexibility to quickly switch between the Scalr or Terraform Cloud workspaces when developing your code.
+Whether you run them remotely or locally, Terraform workspaces let you isolate the state file while reusing the same Terraform code.
+With a remote backend, the prefix option in the backend block gives you more flexibility to quickly switch between the Scalr or Terraform Cloud workspaces while you develop.

 About the author